 Maple Leaf (reverse) - The reverse depicts a single Canadian Maple Leaf, the national symbol of Canada.
 The finely detailed design has a proof-like strike.

 1/20 oz Canadian Maple Leaf Gold coins are available through Money Metals Exchange while supplies last.
 We also offer the Canadian Gold Maple Leaf coin in four additional sizes.
 (1/10, 1/4 oz, 1/2 oz and the widely popular 1 oz) Please call us at 1-800-800-1865 for more details.

-If you're interested in silver coins, the Canadian Maple also comes in different sized silver coins.
+If you're interested in silver coins, the Maple Canadian Mint coin also comes in different sized silver coins.
 You can find these silver coins here.
 Or if you want to add a variety of silver coins to your stack, we have silver coins from different worlds mints as well, with US silver coins for sale being the most popular.

 Australia’s Perth Mint produces some of the most thoughtfully designed and well made gold coins on the market.
 They have produced coins in many different series, so collectors from all over the world adore them.

 The Gold Lunar Series is one the most sought-after among Australian coins.
 Inspired by the Chinese zodiac, these coins celebrate each year with the design of its corresponding animal.
 The Perth Mint started producing them in 1996 and ran till 2007.
 Due to the high demand, the production of Series II launched the following year.

 2018, for example, is the year of the Dog.
 Coins in the series depict a Labrador retriever on the reverse side.